Architect005/Auto-Makefile/README.md

 # Auto-Makefile
 Script to generate automaticly a makefile with a configuration file

-usage : automakefile "configuration file"
+usage : automakefile --configuration file--

 The configuration file can contain the following (potentially unordered) lines:
  • source_filename;dependence1 dependence2. . .